timswims/ESK/README.md

 10. Following this completion your cloud account will start to be provisioned and will take a few minutes to be completed.

-**Note:** *Oracle will not charge you during the free trial and you will not be charged after the free tiral without your approval.*
+**Note:** *Oracle will not charge you during the free trial and you will not be charged after the free trial without your approval.*

 #### Access the Oracle Management Cloud Console